Founded by Neville Noyan who was born in St Mary, Jamaica. At the age of 2 months old his parents moved to Trench Town, in the capital of Kingston.

 The time came and Neville found the shop he wanted in Brixton Hill in the year 2000 and named it ‘Vinyl Gems’.
 So why name it ‘Vinyl Gems’?

-With the birth of essay writing service uk CD’s and digital downloads the manufacturing of Vinyl records were becoming exceptional, Neville thought this was an appropriate name for his shop as he had a collection of rare vinyl that you couldn’t really find on many CD’s or Digital platforms.
+With the birth of CD’s and digital downloads the manufacturing of Vinyl records were becoming exceptional, Neville thought this was an appropriate name for his shop as he had a collection of rare vinyl that you couldn’t really find on many CD’s or Digital platforms.
 Most music collectors are purists and vinyl is their preference.

 Neville’s passion for music is always at his focal point to keep alive, so he formed ‘VinylGemsMusic’, and continues with the production side of things and also created an online shop with the help of his wife, Maureen.